6 Ways to Appear Smarter

 Assuming that you are actually smart you don’t have to fake anything.
 Your goal is to make people think of you as a smart person.
-Humans aren’t particularly good at judging the intelligence of someone else.
+Humans aren’t particularly good at judging the intelligence of other humans.
 Here are six things you can do that will help enhance people’s perception of your intelligence.

 Most people try to show how smart they are by telling others what they know.
 This often backfires.
 It is easy to appear arrogant.
 In addition, the person who always acts like an expert on every subject is likely to be regarded with some suspicion.